mattdimicelli/Node.js_Basic_Informational_Site/readme.md

 This is the first app that I ever built with Node.
 Impressively succint, it consists of four pages: index, about, contact-me, and 404.
 For consciceness, there is absolutely zero UI.
-The first three pages are accessed only via their
-respectiveURLs: '/', '/about', and '/contact-me', while the 404 is served upon attempting navigation to any other (invalid) URL.
+The first three pages are accessed only via their respective URLs: '/', '/about', and '/contact-me', while the 404 is served upon attempting navigation to any other (invalid) URL.

 This app is framework-less... all functionality is provided via Vanilla Node JS.